deepakgowtham/Datascience_Basics/Spark/02_Spark_Optimisation_Concepts.md

 df.unpersist()
 ```
 # Improve load time
-- More ojbects to read is better than reading few larger file objects as multiple process can act on it simultaneously
+- More obects to read is better than reading few larger file objects as multiple process can act on it simultaneously
 - If the objects are of same size spark will perform better when compared to few large and few very small files
 - Schema predefined will reduce import time and also provide import validation.